-Cryptocurrencies continue to make headlines as their value and global accessibility grows — but blockchain, the underlying technology that powers these cryptocurrencies, has generated a great deal of skepticism too.
+Cryptocurrencies continue to make headlines as their value and global accessibility grow, but blockchain — the underlying technology that powers these cryptocurrencies — has generated a great deal of skepticism, too.

-Maupin and Buterin’s discussion moves toward questions of cryptocurrency governance.
+Maupin and Buterin’s discussion then moves toward questions of cryptocurrency governance.
 Who gets a say in changes to the protocol?
 What domestic and international legal implications do cryptocurrencies present?
-And, what accessibility hurdles are ahead for cryptocurrencies?
+And what accessibility hurdles are ahead for cryptocurrencies?

 CIGI’s work in the blockchain space this past year has demonstrated our ability to connect with many of the stakeholders vital to the discussion around and development of cryptocurrencies.
-This interview with Julie Maupin and Vitalik Buterin was conducted during the ETHWaterloo hackathon, a 3-day event at the CIGI campus with over 400 hackers in attendance.
+This interview with Maupin and Buterin was conducted during the ETHWaterloo hackathon, a three-day event at the CIGI campus, with more than 400 hackers in attendance.